 by GDL 629 19136

 The Dream Dimension suddenly went stark white.
 Wesley Dodds fell gently to the ground that wasn’t there.
-Ramulus was trembling with fear.
+Ramulus trembled with fear.

 “Lord Morpheus, I didn’t–” began Ramulus.